s5bug/blog/_posts/2021-08-08-windows-setup.markdown

 You will want to add exclusions for Source games, as the Source console will be effectively unreadable under MacType.
-When you have the game open, open the MacType Wizard, go to the Process Manager, find the game, and check both options under the right-click menu.
+When you have the game open, open the MacType Wizard, go to its Process Manager, find the game, and check both options under the right-click menu.
 Both "Exclude this process" and "Don't replace fonts for this process" should be checked.
 Relaunching the game should make the console readable again.